yahoo/protractor-retry/README.md

 ### Known Caveat
 * If you are NOT Running in Parallel mode, the package will retry the whole testsuite if any failure.
-* Windows as an environment to launch / use this package is not yet supported.
+* **Windows** as an environment to launch / use this package is unfortunately not yet supported.